School Science Lessons

 Pantorhytes populations are often, but not always, low in cocoa

 One possible explanation is that coconuts often harbour Oecophylla

 smaragdina ants, which are believed to repel Pantorhytes.

 By contrast, cocoa grown beneath other shades such as Leucaena

 and Gliricidia is often badly damaged by Pantorhytes.

-For this reason and other considerations

-it is strongly recommended that coconuts be used as a shade for Pantorhytes
+For this reason it is strongly recommended that coconuts be used as a

-constructs a silk web mixed with brown droppings or frass over the feeding
+The larva constructs a silk web mixed with brown droppings or frass over

-area for protection.
 Larvae feed on wood and bark for 8 to 12 weeks.

 23.2.1 Black pod disease (Fungi: